aliafshar/bu/README.md

   echo $DEMO
 ```

-Multiline variables are defined exactly the same way in a block.
+Multiline variables are defined exactly the same way in an indented block.

 ```bu
 DEMO =